News &

 FOX 45 NEWS: Under Baltimore City State’s Attorney Marilyn Mosby’s current policy, prostitution is not being prosecuted.
 Guynes says as a result the women aren’t getting the help they need.
 “The current policies aren’t allowing intervention points,” she said.

-MARYLAND MATTERS: Very few have ever had to make the hard choice of selling their bodies so they have a place to sleep, and along with it, the need to escape the impact by self-medicating with substances.
-That is where leaders who have lived this life have the responsibility to report back.
+MARYLAND MATTERS: Very few have ever had to make the hard choice of selling their bodies so they have a place to sleep, and the need to escape the impact by self-medicating.
+Leaders who have lived this life have the responsibility to report back.

 FOX 45 NEWS: Baltimore City’s top prosecutor Marilyn Mosby announced her office will no longer prosecute what she considers minor crimes, including prostitution, but there’s concern the policy is putting women at a higher risk for sex-trafficking and sending the wrong message to criminals.